daniela-pop/GSRadioButtonSetController/README.md

-# GSRadioButtonViewController – radio button functionality for your Cocoa
+# GSRadioButtonViewController – radio button functionality for Cocoa

 `GSRadioButtonViewController` implements the logic behind an array of radio buttons.
 In other words, give it a set of buttons to look after